filipemateus/kafka-test/README.md

 ### Description

 * For this test I created a EC2 instance and Ubuntu 20.04 linux operacional system.
-* All software used was installed (Zookepeer, Kafka, Prometheus, Grafana, kafkat) directly on instance's operational system in the systemd
+* All software used (Zookepeer, Aapache Kafka, Prometheus, Grafana, Kafkat) was installed directly on instance's operational system in the systemd
 * DNS chosen was https://duckdns.org
+* HTTPs by letsencrypt certbot and nginx

 ### Producing and consuming mensages